xenione/swipe-maker/README.md

     }
 ```

-where be can keep aware of swipe progress
+where you can monitor swipe progress.

-The params description are:
+The parameter descriptions are:

-**global**: give us percent(1% 0-1) :0 means left limit and 1 means right limit.
+**global**: give us percentage (1%: 0-1) :0 means left limit and 1 means right limit.

-**index** and **relative**: in case we have more than 1 section that happend where we give more than 2 anchor points (like Two Steps Swipe)
+**index** and **relative**: in case we have more than 1 section that would happened if we had given more than 2 anchor points (such as Two-step Swipe)

-**index**: is the index of the section (if we have 3 anchor points we have 2 sections: One from anchor 1 to 2 and the second secction from anchor 2 to 3)
+**index**: is the index of the section (if we had got 3 anchor points we would have 2 sections: One from anchor 1 to 2 and the second from anchor 2 to 3)

-**relative**: gives us the precent(1% 0-1) within the index section.
+**relative**: gives us the precentage(1%: 0-1) within the index section.

-In our case we have only one section so we don't have to take care about that.
+In our case we have only one section so we don't have to take care of that.
-so lets add a nice transition effect:
+So let's add a nice transition effect:

 ```java
     @Override